cry-inc/bdm/readme.md

 ## Quickstart

 1. Show version number of application: `bdm -about`
-2. Generate and print a new random API token: `bdm -gentoken`
-3. Start the repository server: `bdm -server -writetoken=mytoken -port=2323`
+2. Start the repository server: `bdm -server -guestreading -guestwriting -port=2323`
-4. Upload a new package: `bdm -upload -package="foo" -input="path/to/foo-folder/" -token=mytoken -remote="http://127.0.0.1:2323"`
+3. Upload a new package: `bdm -upload -package="foo" -input="path/to/foo-folder/" -remote="http://127.0.0.1:2323"`
-5. Download the package: `bdm -download -package="foo" -version=1 -output="where/to/put/foo/" -remote="http://127.0.0.1:2323"`
+4. Download the package: `bdm -download -package="foo" -version=1 -output="where/to/put/foo/" -remote="http://127.0.0.1:2323"`
-6. Verify existing download: `bdm -check -package="foo" -version=1 -input="where/to/check/foo/" -remote="http://127.0.0.1:2323"`
+5. Verify existing download: `bdm -check -package="foo" -version=1 -input="where/to/check/foo/" -remote="http://127.0.0.1:2323"`
-7. Open the URL `http://127.0.0.1:2323` in your browser for the web UI to inspect packages
+6. Open the URL `http://127.0.0.1:2323` in your browser for the web UI to inspect packages
-8. Run `bdm -help` to show additional CLI documentation
+7. Run `bdm -help` to show additional CLI documentation

 ## Limitations

 * Packages cannot contain empty folders, just like git repositories
-* Everybody can see and download all packages using the client or web UI
-* Uploading is restricted using a single API token for all users
+* No support or integration of existing account systems

 ## Docker